JeffRice/reactUI/README.md

-Implement a React app allowing a user to monitor long-running server-side calculations and start new ones.
+Implement a React single-page-app that allows a user to monitor long-running server-side calculations and start new ones.
 The calculations continuously update their values over time (on the server) until arriving at a final number.
+The dashboard displays calculations' real-time values as the server updates them.

 # Installation - the server